thegeeklab/hugo-geekdoc/exampleSite/content/en/features/code-blocks.md

 title: Code Blocks
 ---

 There are several ways to add code blocks.
-Most of them work out of the box, only the Hugo short code `<highlight>` needs to be configured to work properly.
+Most of them work out of the box, only the Hugo shortcode `<highlight>` needs to be configured to work properly.
 The theme also provides some additional features like a copy button and an option to set the maximum length of code blocks.
 Both of these functions and the dependent formatting rely on the `.highlight` CSS class.
 You must ensure that you always assign a language to your code blocks if you want to use these functions.
 If you do not want to apply syntax highlighting, you can also specify `plain` or `text` as the language.

 {{< toc >}}